An Interview with Roosevelt Donaire, Farmer

 Make an Impact

 We have seen this happen before: In 1998 Hurricane Mitch caused extreme flooding and destroyed food crops and killed more than 3,000 people in the León region alone.
 And it is certain that storms like these will continue to threaten Central America into the future.
-Our work over the last 10 years has focused on training families to be prepared for this and other natural challenges, recovering from them rather than being devasted by them.
-With your help, we will continue supporting these families and help them avoid the worst effects of these powerful storms by donating today.
+Our work over the last 10 years has focused on training families to be prepared for this and other natural challenges, recovering from them rather than being devastated by them.